chr4-cookbooks/mysqld/README.md

 * Defaults to OS settings unless explicitly specified otherwise
 * Supports **all** my.cnf settings

-Currently tested on Ubuntu, should work on RHEL and Debian as well.
+Currently tested on Ubuntu 16.04, it should work on other Ubuntu/ Debian systems as well, as long as a compatible database version is used (e.g. `mysql-5.7` or `mariadb-10.1`).
+Other versions might require adaption of some `my.cnf` attributes.

+**Note: The support for RHEL was dropped with version `v2.2.0`, pull-requests are welcome!**

 [Contributions](https://github.com/chr4/chef-mysqld#contributing) to support other systems are very welcome!